WikiLeaksFreedomForce/documentation/README.md

 ## Non-coder TODOs

+- [ ] Contact Peter Todd about finding verification of torrents and files using OpenTimestamp
+- [ ] Find all copies of the WL torrent files on the internet and compare them to see if any appear to have been tampered with
+- [ ] Try to verify our WL torrent files using OpenTimestamp
 - [ ] Obtain the WL insurance files and check their SHA256 hashes against our list of reference hashes
     - See [this file](https://github.com/WikiLeaksFreedomForce/documentation/blob/master/insurance-files/sha256-hashes.md) for more information.
 - [ ] Run `binwalk` on all of the WL insurance files